grafana/azure-data-explorer-datasource/docs/sources/template-variables.md

 ## Query for a list of databases

-There's no Kusto Query Language function to fetch a list of databases directly.
-When you create a query variable, use the `databases()` function in the **Query** field to return a list of databases:
+To populate a variable with the databases in a cluster, select the **Databases** query type and choose a cluster.
+This is the recommended approach.

+Alternatively, select the **Kusto Query** type and use the `databases()` function, which returns the list of databases:

 ```kusto
 databases()
 ```

-You can use this variable in the database drop-down to switch databases without editing the panel query.
-To use the variable, type the variable name in the drop-down.
+You can use a database variable in the query header's **Database** drop-down to switch databases without editing the panel query.
+To use the variable, type its name in the drop-down.
 For example, if the variable is named `database`, type `$database`.

 ## Template variable macros